sematext/elasticsearch-field-stats/README.md

 | `level` | Defines if field stats should be returned on a per index level or on a cluster wide level.
 Valid values are indices and cluster (default). |

-Alternatively the fields option can also be defined in the request body:
+Alternatively, the fields option can also be defined in the request body:

 ```
 POST _field_stats?level=indices